decheine/adnd-compendium-frontend/DEPLOYMENT.md

 Simple to deploy, once changes are made, GitHub pages is automatically built and served, no further action needed as long as it passes.

+### Continuous Deployment

+Key question to answer: If code that is deployed to GitHub pages causes errors in live production, how can I quickly rollback the deployment to a working version?

 ## Data Harvester